KVM-VMI/kvm/Documentation/virt/kvm/kvmi.rst

 * -KVM_EINVAL - the event ID is unknown (use *KVMI_VM_CHECK_EVENT* first)
 * -KVM_EPERM - the access is disallowed (use *KVMI_VM_CHECK_EVENT* first)
 * -KVM_EAGAIN - the selected vCPU can't be introspected yet
+* -KVM_EBUSY - the event can't be intercepted right now (e.g. KVMI_VCPU_EVENT_BREAKPOINT if the #BP event
+                is already intercepted by userspace)

 11. KVMI_VCPU_GET_REGISTERS
 ---------------------------